 2. If you have debt, consider what efforts you can make to reduce it, or get rid of it altogether.

 It’s a wonderful feeling to pay off credit cards and live on a cash basis.
 Rebel Retiree and I buy only what we can afford.

-Although, that doesn’t mean we don’t use cards.
+Although, that doesn’t mean we don’t use cards to postpone payment.